arangodb/docs/3.8/aql/tutorial-geospatial.md

 ]
 ```

-The returned distances are converted to kilometers and rounded for readability.
+The distances are converted to kilometers and rounded for readability.